Thailand Brain Bee

 The Thailand National Brain Bee competition will assess students’ understanding and application of neuroscience concepts.
 All questions will be in English.
 Students should prepare using three key resources:

-1. Brain Facts (primary resource)
+- Brain Facts (primary resource)

-2. Functional Neuroanatomy – Introduction to Neuroanatomy
+- Functional Neuroanatomy – Introduction to Neuroanatomy

-3. Neuroscience: Science of the Brain
+- Neuroscience: Science of the Brain

-The competition consists of three rounds:
+The competition is tentatively planned to consist of three rounds:

-• Final Round – An on-stage competition where finalists answer open-ended questions posed by judges.
+- Final Round – An on-stage competition where finalists answer open-ended questions posed by judges.
 Competitors are eliminated after two incorrect answers, and the round continues until a winner is declared.

 Sample Questions: